Sicofonia/ShinyMotors/README.md

 mocks as explained in [here](https://uk.mathworks.com/help/matlab/matlab_prog/write-tests-that-use-app-testing-and-mocking-frameworks.html)), and Unit tests (for testing individual classes).
 To run all tests execute the command `TestRunner.runAll()`.
+(Ensure you have the root, Model and Tests folders added to the MATLAB path variable for tests to run successfully).

 ## Execution
 Run the script `runApp` from the command window in MATLAB to run the simulation.